canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

 --------------------------

 Here, we learn that all 518 installed packages on our system come from the Ubuntu Main or Restricted repositories.
-This is not surprising if we recall that this is a fresh VM and we haven't installed any packages ourselves yet.
-The only packages on the system are those that shipped with the Bionic image.
+This is not surprising; this is a "fresh" VM and we haven't installed any packages ourselves yet!
+The only packages on the system are those that shipped with the default Bionic image.

 The message also lets us know that ``esm-infra is not enabled``.
 ESM-Infra is the Ubuntu Pro service that provides security coverage for packages in Main